isery/my-cplusplus-apps/README.md

 a couple of interesting C++ Apps

-1. Developing a multithreaded calculation of the madelbro set: [wikipedia mandelbrot](http://en.wikipedia.org/wiki/Mandelbrot_set)
+1. Developing a multithreaded calculation of the mandelbro set: [wikipedia mandelbrot](http://en.wikipedia.org/wiki/Mandelbrot_set)

 2. Multithreaded version of conways game of life: [wikipedia game of life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)